ADHD = Attention-Deficit/Hyperactivity Disorder

 If you have decided to try medication, the next stage is to go through titration which is the process of working out the right medication and the correct dosage.
 You will have to provide us with a weekly report on how your child is doing on the medication with measurements of their weight, blood pressure and pulse.
 If you want you can get your own blood pressure monitor, or we can lend you one.

-The fee for the titration is £125 and, if you use one of our monitors, we ask you for a £50 deposit.
-We will also charge you £25 for each prescription that we send out and you will also have to pay the pharmacy for the medication which can cost anything from £70 to £150, depending on which drug works best for your child.
+The fee for the titration is £105 per month, including a prescription each month and, if you use one of our monitors, we ask you for a £50 deposit.
+We will also charge you £25 for any extra prescription that we send out and you will also have to pay the pharmacy for the medication which can cost anything from £70 to £150, depending on which drug works best for your child.

 Titration can take between a month and three months.
-When we all agree that your child is on the correct medication, we have another online consultation, but only for half an hour, and the psychiatrist will then write to your GP to ask them to take over prescribing.
+When we all agree that your child is on the correct medication, we have another online consultation, but only for half an hour, and the psychiatrist will then write to your GP to ask them to take over prescribing as a shared care agreement.

 Some GPs are still a bit wary of prescribing stimulants to children and in some areas of the UK there are local guidelines that do not allow them to work with any psychiatrists except those from their local service.
 We are happy to help in challenging such restrictive and unfair practices when we come across them.